AeroHil/go-kit-starter/README.md

 `pkg/transport/http/*` - HTTP handlers and transport code (separated for readability)

 As you build upon your microservice, things start to get messy real soon.
-The project might look too big, but it'll be good to grow into.
+The project might look spread out right now, but it'll be good to grow into.
+Feel free to move things around as needed.

 ## Getting Started